bastidererste/VentuzLoadSaveXML/README.md

 VentuzLoadSaveXML
 =================

-This is a Ventuz3 C# script that loads/saves strings from/to XML files.

-### edit the scripts "custom model" accordingly:
+Wouldn't it be cool if Ventuz could save data directly to an XML file?
+Here is a solution, a C# script that saves data into and loads it form an XML file.
+This C# script is easily extendible to work with integers and floats as well.

+But before you start hacking in the code, you have to edit the "custom model" of your freshly generated C# script node.

+#### Create the following inputs & outputs:

 ##### inputs